 I wrote a while back that I had been working out daily with Chris Hemsworth’s fitness app Centr every day for a month (you can ready my Centr review here).
 Well, it’s now been over 11 months and I’m still going strong.
 Some of you have asked me to write a post about how I got into and stay in a great exercise routine so here it is…

 - You might not like to hear this but my best tip for getting into a great routine and sticking to it is to make movement a priority every day but keep it short.
 So every day do something for at least 20 minutes (but ideally around the half-hour mark).
-This doesn’t (and actually shouldn’t) always be high intensity, it’s really sensible to have active recovery and stretching sessions in there too.
+This doesn’t (and actually shouldn’t) always be high intensity, it’s really sensible to have active recovery and gentle movement in there too.
 I’ve found when I workout for longer workouts for 3 days a week then when I’ve had my off days it’s harder to get back into it and the breaks can easily stretch out and before you know it you’ve taken a long break and can’t get back into it.
 When I do shorter workouts but every day, it just becomes a habit.
 It just becomes ingrained that I need to prioritise my movement at some point every day.

 - Get your workouts in early – I try to get my workouts in early in the day so that it’s done when I have energy and nothing can get in the way of it.
 I try to workout around 2 hours after eating – after this, I start to get hungry and need to eat again.
 It’s a bit of a tightrope walk as you want to leave it as long as you can so your body isn’t spending energy digesting your food but not so long that you get hungry and weak.
 I’ve learned when I work out before breakfast I’m not as strong as afterwards so key times for me to workout are mid-morning or eating lunch and working out mid-afternoon (which is a great way of beating the afternoon slump).

 - Make it sustainable – you will not stick to something if you don’t enjoy it.
 It has to fit into your life and your schedule at a level that you could maintain long term/forever.
 If you start something, ask yourself, could you see yourself still doing this in a year or even 5 years time?
 If not then it’s not sustainable.
 In my opinion, it’s better to do less but be consistent.
 Hate gyms?
 Then don’t work out in them, you’ll never stick to it.
 Pick something that’s you, whether that’s dancing or walking or whatever.
 I get bored easily so I keep it fun and varied.
-I do mixed martial arts HIIT, boxing cardio, yoga, weights HIIT, pilates, raw functional movement and Foundation Training stretching.
+I do mixed martial arts, HIIT, boxing cardio, yoga, weights/strength, pilates, raw functional movement and Foundation Training.
 I find steady-state cardio mind-numbingly boring most of the time so I just don’t do it – unless I’m in the mood.
 I’m terrible at coordination so I suck at dance type aerobics classes but maybe you love Zumba?
 My point is, figure out which things work for you and just don’t bother doing the things that don’t – life is too goddamn short.
 Part of this is stopping seeing exercise as punishment and moving for fun.
 When we were kids we used to do exercise without even thinking about it because it was play.
 We need to get back to that.
 Its a privilege to be able to move your body.
 When you focus on exercise for pleasure rather than to lose weight then you can see the joy in it.
 I genuinely enjoy exercise and if I don’t enjoy a particular exercise then I just don’t do it anymore.
 It’s about finding what works for you!

 - Make working out, work for you.
 Look at your daily routine and see where exercise could fit in exercise so you are killing two birds with one stone.
 It could be walking or running your commute.
 It could be using your lunch break to exercise.
 For me, with two kids, a job and a business, I’m time poor, so wasting time heading to a gym and back doesn’t work for me when I can work out from home or outside and get my workout done in what would have been my travel time.
 Now both my kids are in school I wear my work out gear for the school run and run the journeys that I don’t have the kids with me for.
 This adds anywhere between 1-3 miles of running a day to my routine and will actually save me time.
 I’m forced to take a 30-minute lunch break at work, so I eat at my desk while I work and then a couple of hours later I take the 30-minute break to exercise.
 I simply don’t shower afterwards, it’s really not that big of a deal!
 Think strategically about your week and figure out how you can make working out work for you.